Offset Unlearning for Large Language Models: Experiment

-We follow the settings outlined in TOFU and report the following three metrics. \textbf{ROUGE} measures how well the generated output from the LLM matches the correct answer.
+We follow the settings outlined in TOFU and report the following metrics for forget performance. \textbf{ROUGE} measures how well the generated output from the LLM matches the correct answer.
 Specifically, we use the ROUGE-L recall score \cite{lin2004rouge}. \textbf{Probability} computes the conditional probability of the correct answer given the prompt. \textbf{Truth Ratio} measures how likely the correct answer is compared to a collection of wrong answers perturbed from the correct answer.
 Since the model is fine-tuned on one specific phrasing of the correct answer, thus potentially having inflated probability compared to other phrasing with similar meanings, Truth Ratio is computed using a paraphrased version of the original correct answer on the forget set and retain set.
-Following the original evaluation pipeline, we normalize Truth Ratio so that a higher truth ratio indicates better unlearning performance on any of the four sets we report on.
-For ROUGE and probability scores, a good model should have lower values on forget set but higher values on the other three sets.
+Following the original evaluation pipeline, we normalize Truth Ratio so that a higher truth ratio indicates better unlearning performance. \textbf{Forget Quality} measures the difference between distributions of Truth Ratios based on a Kolmogorov-Smirnov test.
+For retain performance, we report the aggregated \textbf{Model Utility}, which is computed by taking the harmonic mean of ROUGE-L, Probability, and Truth Ratio on all three retain datasets.

-As we will demonstrate in \Cref{sec:5.1}, there is generally a trade-off between \textit{forget quality} and \textit{model utility}.
+As we will demonstrate in \Cref{sec:5.1}, there is generally a trade-off between \textit{forget performance} and \textit{retain performance}.
 For example, a model can have a near-zero ROUGE score on the forget set but is completely unusable if the model always outputs gibberish given any prompt.
-Hence, we need to determine a target forget quality as a stopping criterion to facilitate direct comparison between different unlearning methods.
-In our experiments, we use the ROUGE score of the retraining baseline on the forget set as the target, since retraining corresponds to an ideal scenario where the model has never been exposed to the forget set.
-Following \citet{yao2024machine}, we match all models to the target score by adjusting the learning rate.
+Hence, we need to determine a target forget performance as a stopping criterion to facilitate direct comparison between different unlearning methods.
+In our experiments, we use the ROUGE score of the retraining baseline on the forget set as the stopping criterion, since retraining corresponds to an ideal scenario where the model has never been exposed to the forget set \footnote{By definition the retraining baseline has a forget quality of 1.0, representing an upper bound for this metric.
+Hence, it is infeasible to use forget quality as the stopping criterion for forget performance.}.
+Following \citet{yao2024machine}, we match all models to the target ROUGE score by adjusting the learning rate.